thaliaarchi/unix-news/login/README.md

 [Hendrik-Jan Thomassen's copy](https://www.tuhs.org/pipermail/tuhs/2023-October/029087.html)
 sent to KU Nijmegen.
 The July 1976 issue is sourced from [John Gilmore's scans](http://www.toad.com/early-usenix-newsletters/) of issues July 16, 1975 to September 1978 [[TUHS mirror](https://www.tuhs.org/Archive/Documentation/Usenix/Early_Newsletters/)].
+The July 30, 1975 and February 10, 1976 issues are supplemented with better
+scans from the University of Waterloo Archives (not yet public).

 ## License